Training (meteorology): Hazards

 A series of storms continually moving over the same area, dumping heavy rains, can cause flash flooding.
 Each storm usually produces heavy rain, and after a significant amount of rain falls from the storms which have moved over the same area, flooding occurs.

 Thunderstorm training

 Thunderstorm training is used to refer specifically to training occurring with thunderstorms.
-It forms when storms tend to backbuild.
+It forms when storms tend to back build.
 This type of training can quickly cause flash flooding, especially if the thunderstorms are strong.